12/06/26

 Refreshments will be provided during the breaks as part of your entrance ticket.
 Tickets for this event are being sold on a ‘pay what you feel’ basis with a minimum cost of £0 and a maximum cost of £12.

 The event will also be live streamed.
-If you wish to book a livestream attendance ticket please follow this link or see below.
+If you wish to book a livestream attendance ticket, please follow this link or see below.
 Customers who have purchased a live stream ticket will be sent the access link prior to the event.

 Funded by Goldsmiths College, London, as part of Becky Beasley’s research grant: ‘Towards reducing ableist burdens and bridging silos by expanding understanding of crip time into the language and culture of the visual arts (and beyond)’.
+Professor Becky Beasley is the Lead Researcher on this project, working alongside Astrid Everall (Research Assistant) and Lyle Waddell (Research Consultant).

 For full information on Beasleys exhibition and related events click here